 An excellent, highly affordable full spectrum LED grow light for home growers and hobbyists.

 Buy the VIPARSPECTRA V300 (click to check latest prices) if you want to grow 2–4 plants.
-Or you can daisy chain multiple units together for lighting larger grow spaces.
+Or daisy chain multiple units together to light larger grow spaces without breaking the bank.

 Also comes in a dimmable model, the VIPARSPECTRA DS300.
 For only marginally more money, you’ll get a little extra control of the spectrum and the option of dimming the light instead of adjusting the hanging height.